-(1) Master's degree in Nursing from the University of Alberta, or equivalent qualifications from a recognized institution.
+Master's degree in Nursing from the University of Alberta, or equivalent qualifications from a recognized institution.
 Students who do not hold the equivalent to this degree may be admitted and required to undertake additional course work in nursing theory, practice and/or research.

-- (2) A GPA of 3.5 in the last two years of study. - (3) One graduate course in statistics and one in research methods (or equivalent) with a minimum grade of B (or equivalent) and completed within the previous six years of the application deadline. - (4) Completion of an interview with the prospective supervisor who prior to admission and in writing must indicate agreement to take on the student. - (5) As required, a passing score on an English Language Examination: All applicants whose native language is not English and who have not previously received a degree where language of instruction was in English must demonstrate English language proficiency.
-(See §203.2.4.)
+- (2) A GPA of 3.5 in the last two years of study. - (3) One graduate course in statistics and one in research methods (or equivalent) with a minimum grade of B (or equivalent) and completed within the previous six years of the application deadline. - (4) Completion of an interview with the prospective supervisor who prior to admission and in writing must indicate agreement to take on the student. - (5) A TOEFL score of at least 587 (paper-based), or a total score of at least 97 (internet-based) with a score of at least 22 on each of the individual skill areas (see §203.2.4.)
 Even when study has occurred in English, the Faculty of Nursing reserves the right to request ESL 550 taken at the University of Alberta as a condition of admission.

-The Faculty of Nursing also requires:

-- Three letters of reference from academics and professionals knowledgeable about the applicant's academic and professional capabilities. - (2) Current curriculum vitae. - (3) A sample of written scholarly work, preferably a work in which the applicant is the sole or primary author. - (4) A completed "Background Information on PhD Applicant" form, available on the Faculty of Nursing website, that clearly outlines the applicant's academic, research and professional plans/expectations including: (a) Career Plans; (b) Research; (c) PhD Program Plan / Supervisory Expectations; (d) Name of Potential PhD Program/Dissertation Supervisor; (e) Awards/Financial Assistance applied for, if applicable.
+The Faculty of Nursing also requires: - Three letters of reference from academics and professionals knowledgeable about the applicant's academic and professional capabilities. - (2) Current curriculum vitae. - (3) A sample of written scholarly work, preferably a work in which the applicant is the sole or primary author. - (4) A completed "Background Information on PhD Applicant" form, available on the Faculty of Nursing website, that clearly outlines the applicant's academic, research and professional plans/expectations including: (a) Career Plans; (b) Research; (c) PhD Program Plan / Supervisory Expectations; (d) Name of Potential PhD Program/Dissertation Supervisor; (e) Awards/Financial Assistance applied for, if applicable.